Decaying Sargassum at Guayamare Beach, Toco on March 20th, 2021.

 Offshore vessels particularly in the southern area should be cautious when traveling at night to avoid becoming trapped in large sargassum mats

-As of March 15th, a report by the National Oceanic and Atmospheric Administration (NOAA) and the University of South Florida (USF) show varying levels of risk for Sargassum landings across T&T. Parts of Trinidad’s eastern coast and all coasts of Tobago are placed under a moderate risk of Sargassum landings, joining Grenada’s coasts and parts of the Leeward Islands.
+As of March 29th, a report by the National Oceanic and Atmospheric Administration (NOAA) and the University of South Florida (USF) show varying levels of risk for Sargassum landings across T&T. Across much of Trinidad, the risk level is low, except an area between Mayaro and Manzanilla, where the risk is high.
+Across Tobago, the western half of the island is at low risk, while the eastern half of the island is at moderate risk, joining coastlines across Grenada northward, where moderate to high risk is forecast.
 Barbados and the French Antilles are under a high risk of Sargassum landings through the next several weeks, particularly Atlantic-facing coastlines.